-In May 2014, an accounting standard update was issued that clarifies the principles for recognizing revenue from contracts with customers.
-The update will supersede the existing standard for recognizing revenue.
+In May 2014, an accounting standards update was issued that clarifies the principles for recognizing revenue from contracts with customers.
+The update supersedes the existing standard for recognizing revenue.
 Additional updates have been issued since May 2014 amending aspects of the initial update and providing implementation guidance.
 The guidance is applicable to all contracts with customers regardless of industry-specific or transaction-specific fact patterns.
 Further, the guidance requires improved disclosures to help users of financial statements better understand the nature, amount, timing, and uncertainty of revenue that is recognized.
-The standard is effective for the Company beginning in fiscal 2019, including interim periods within that fiscal year.
-Upon becoming effective, an entity may adopt the standard either retrospectively to each prior reporting period presented, or retrospectively with the cumulative effect of initially applying the guidance recognized at the date of initial application.
-The Company is in the process of examining its current revenue streams and significant contracts with customers under the requirements of the new standard and, based on the progress of this examination to date, does not believe the standard will have a material impact on its financial position, net income or cash flows.
-The Company is currently examining certain scrap metal purchase and sale arrangements to determine if it is the principal or the agent in the transaction under the new guidance, the outcome of which could result in a different classification of the cost of scrap metal purchased compared to the Company's treatment under the existing revenue standard.
-The Company is also analyzing the expanded disclosure requirements under the new standard, the method of adoption, and potential changes to its accounting policies, processes, systems and internal controls that may be required to support the new standard.
+The Company will adopt the standard effective September 1, 2018 using the modified retrospective approach.
+The Company does not expect to recognize a cumulative effect adjustment to the opening balance of retained earnings in connection with the initial application of the standard.
+Further, the Company does not expect the adoption of the standard to have a material impact on its financial position, net income or cash flows.
+The Company has identified certain scrap metal purchase and sale arrangements for which it currently recognizes revenue for the gross amount of consideration it expects to be entitled from the customer (as principal), but for which under the new revenue standard it will recognize revenue as the net amount of consideration that it expects to retain after paying the scrap metal supplier (as agent).
+This change in the classification of the cost of scrap metal purchased under such arrangements will have the effect of reducing the amount of revenues reported in the financial statements, while having no impact on net income.

-In January 2016, an accounting standard update was issued that amends certain aspects of the reporting model for financial instruments.
+In January 2016, an accounting standards update was issued that amends certain aspects of the reporting model for financial instruments.
 Most prominent among the amendments is the requirement for equity investments, with certain exceptions including those accounted for under the equity method of accounting, to be measured at fair value with changes in fair value recognized in net income.
 An entity may choose to measure equity investments that do not have readily determinable fair values, such as certain cost method investments, at cost minus impairment, plus or minus changes resulting from observable price changes.
 The amendments also require a qualitative assessment to identify impairment of equity investments without readily determinable fair values.
 The standard is effective for the Company beginning in fiscal 2019, including interim periods within that fiscal year.
-The Company is evaluating the impact of adopting this standard on its consolidated financial position, results of operations and cash flows.
+The Company does not expect adoption to have a material impact on its consolidated financial position, results of operations and cash flows.